A voice for

 Cinnamon is particularly useful if you are recovering from an illness or chronic fatigue condition, and again especially when you are feeling the cold.
 It will help restore a healthy appetite and reduce the many digestive and abdominal problems that are associated with being run down.

-• Into the heart of Cinnamon
+• Into the heart of cinnamon

 Cinnamon is revered in Asian and European traditions for its characteristic warming, sweet and aromatic qualities, also with a slight bitterness.